maryi/CSCW-Project/Project report/ReportDocument.md

 Image
 Figure 4 A preliminary version of our register an application page

+After reviewing the literature, we will aim to develop the software application.
+To get this done we are breaking the application up into different tasks, Dustin will focus on implementing the website and Eli on implementing the database.
+We have already come up with a preliminary design for the website consisting of a page for searching for applications as well as a page for registering different collaborative apps.
+While the website and database are being set up Maryi will be working on the ethics document.
+Once the ethics document, website, and database are all setup we will begin surveying potential users to see how they react to our design. once user surveying is complete we will analyze the user feedback and tweak our design to remove the problems observed by users.
+If we have time we might repeat the surveying and feedback analysis phase to further improve our application design.
+Lastly we will formalize and reflect on our findings in a final report.

-#### 1. Technical specifications
+#### 2. Technical specifications
 Our project website will be hosted on GitHub.
 With this choice we ensure high availability of the service for potential users.
 The website hosting our application will be done with Java.
 All the applications for the website will be stored in a database using MySQL, an open source database (https://www.mysql.com/why-mysql/).

 For the collaborative work required to build our application we will be using the GitHub issues and milestones features.
 We will also be using the text based chat tool Slack as a central point of communication.
 Blackboard Collaborate will be used when it is necessary for us to have synchronous voice communication from different locations.

-#### 2. Strategy and Methods
-After reviewing the literature, we will aim to develop the software application.
-To get this done we are breaking the application up into different tasks, Dustin will focus on implementing the website and Eli on implementing the database.
-We have already come up with a preliminary design for the website consisting of a page for searching for applications as well as a page for registering different collaborative apps.
-While the website and database are being set up Maryi will be working on the ethics document.
-Once the ethics document, website, and database are all setup we will begin surveying potential users to see how they react to our design. once user surveying is complete we will analyze the user feedback and tweak our design to remove the problems observed by users.
-If we have time we might repeat the surveying and feedback analysis phase to further improve our application design.
-Lastly we will formalize and reflect on our findings in a final report.

 #### 3. Roles and contributions
 Based on a list of strengths and personal preferences, we subdivided our team in two.